Part 2: Freefall

 Apparently he still has his guitar,

-and his bass clarinet, (as well as a collection of ukeleles) and can still
+and his bass clarinet (known as 'Clara'), as well as a collection of ukeleles and can still

 play but only does so for his own amusement and that of close friends.

-I was sad to hear that Jeff had lost his wife Erna in 2017.
+I was sad to hear that Jeff's wife, Erna, passed away in